dy/watr/readme.md

 (global.set $pc (;(i32.const <new-pc>);)) ✘ default arguments must be explicit
 ```

-It may also miss many edge cases detection and nice error messages.
-For good repl experience better use wabt.
+It may also miss some edge cases and nice error messages.
+For good REPL experience better use wabt.

 <!--
 Main goal is to get very fluent with wasm text.